 In the event the conditional conversion feature of the Notes is triggered, holders of Notes will be entitled to convert the Notes at any time during specified periods at their option.
 We made an irrevocable election to satisfy the principal amounts of Notes outstanding upon conversion with cash.
 If one or more holders elect to convert their Notes, we would be required to settle a portion or all of our conversion obligation through the payment of cash, which could adversely affect our liquidity.
 In addition, even if holders do not elect to convert their Notes, we could be required under applicable accounting rules to reclassify all or a portion of the outstanding principal of the Notes as a current rather than long-term liability, which would result in a material reduction of our net working capital.
 As of December 31, 2023, none of the conditions allowing the Note holders to convert the 2028 Convertible Notes was satisfied.
-As a result, as of December 31, 2023, the 2028 Convertible Notes are classified as a non-current liability.
-As of December 31, 2023, one of the conditions allowing the Note holders to convert the 2025 Convertible Notes was satisfied.
-As a result, as of December 31, 2023, the 2025 Convertible Notes are classified as a current liability.
+As a result, as of December 31, 2023, the 2028 Convertible Notes to convert the 2025 Convertible Notes was satisfied.
+As a result, as of December 31, 2023, the 2025 Convertible Notes are classified.
+As a result, as of December 31, 2023, the 2025 Convertible Notes are classified.
+As a result, as of December 31, 2023, the 2025 Convertible Notes are classified.
+As a result, as of December 31, 2023, the 2025 Convertible Notes are classified.
+As a result, as of December 31, 2023, the 2025 Convertible Notes are classified.